SaschaZeGerman/loginbuddy/README.md

 * **Flexible deployment options** with Loginbuddy running as standalone OpenID Connect proxy server or as a sidecar container
 * Support of **OpenID Connect Dynamic Registration** to provide users with option to use the OpenID Configuration URL of their own provider
 * **Enhanced security** as Loginbuddy validates a request as strict as possible in order to reduce the number of invalid requests being sent to OpenID Providers
-* **Enforces HTTPS** and runs with a security manager to leverage best practices security polices with minimal privilage
+* **Enforces HTTPS** and runs with a security manager to leverage best practices security polices with minimal privileges
-* **No stored private keys** by leveraging on-the fly key-generation with Let's Enrypt
+* **No stored private keys** by leveraging on-the fly key-generation

 # Getting started

-Loginbuddy offers multiple ways of getting started depending on your objective.
-You can run online demos or take pre-canned demos for a spin on your local machine.
+Loginbuddy offers multiple ways for getting started depending on your objective.
+You can run the online demo or take pre-canned demos for a spin on your local machine.
 You can clone the repo and start setting up Loginbuddy for your application or you can start contributing to Loginbuddy with your own use cases.

 ## Run the online demo